mvrey/RAGBot/README.md

 - **No cross-file symbol graph.** The agent follows references by reading files, not by resolving symbols;
   "who calls this function?" is answered by search, not by a call graph.

 - **Retrieval is chunk-local.** A function split across the 120-line threshold can lose surrounding context.

 - **C# and other unbundled grammars** fall back to line windows, so their chunks have no symbol names.

 - **Only the default branch** of a repo is ingested, and only via public `codeload` zip URLs — no auth, no private repos, no incremental git clone.

 - **Ingestion is all-or-nothing.** Re-ingesting re-downloads and re-chunks everything; only the embeddings are reused.

 - **In-process, single-instance state.** The index cache, conversations, and jobs live in the backend process's memory, so a restart loses conversations and in-flight jobs (rebuilding an index is cheap, since embeddings are cached — see the trade-offs in section b).
 The backend can't run more than one instance as-is.

 - **The embedding cache never shrinks**, and concurrent writers are last-writer-wins (safe, but a simultaneous session's additions can be lost).

 - **Binary and generated files are skipped entirely**, so questions about assets or build output can't be answered.

-- **Local embeddings (the `EMBEDDING_PROVIDER=local` opt-in) are the weakest link** in retrieval quality of the three providers — see the embedding section.
+- **Local embeddings (the `EMBEDDING_PROVIDER=local` opt-in) are the weakest link** in retrieval quality of the three providers.
+See the embedding section.
 Gemini, the default, doesn't have this problem, at the cost of sending code to Google.

-- **Gemini 3.5 Flash** is cheap and fast, but a larger model reasons better over multi-file questions.
+- **Gemini 2.5 Flash** is cheap and fast, but a larger model reasons better over multi-file questions.
   `LLM_MODEL` in `.env` switches it; 3.7 Flash is the newer, more agentic option and is untested here.
-- **Live end-to-end verification is incomplete.** The full pipeline was verified against the real Gemini API for chat/embeddings during development, but the Google Cloud project hit its monthly spend cap mid-session; everything since then (the FastAPI layer, the frontend, the SSE streaming contract) is verified with fakes at every network/LLM boundary rather than a live run. `agent.iter()`'s streaming API — the plan's highest-uncertainty item — was specifically confirmed against pydantic-ai 1.0.9 before the cap was hit.